avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 <img class="iborder" src="/assets/brush_fire.jpg"/>

 I learned this the hard way with our first product.
 This was a walkie-talkie app in which a user could record a short audio clip and send it to a friend.
 We saw good viral growth as users invited others.
 User retention, however, was not so great; people would be very excited initially but in a few weeks they would drop off.
-The end result was that although we grew to more than 1.5 million users, the residual activity remained small after a few months.
+The end result was that although we grew to millions of users, the residual activity remained small after a few months.

 If the product is growing fast, it is too easy to forget retention.
 But to be successful, the product needs repeated usage which can only come by establishing a lasting habit in users' minds.
 Nir Eyal has some great ideas around this using a framework called [desire engine](http://www.nirandfar.com/2012/03/how-to-manufacture-desire.html).